SakshithVarambally/Samsung_PD_Training/README.md

 The timing report that is observed after providing maximum transition is shown below.
 The transition value is being limited which was earlier mentioning some library value that was fed from .lib
 <img width="1085" alt="yosys" src="https://github.com/SakshithVarambally/Samsung_PD_Training/blob/f0293c75dc3300fdd82b952cebf6770a73e009de/day10/en_trans_met.png">

-The design schematic after the the application of constraints.
+The final design schematic after the the application of constraints.
 We can observe that the load on select/enable pin is reduced deastically by the introduction of buffers which drive the subsequent nets.
 We can see fhe usage of divide and rule policy, where the fanout on single load pin is divided by the usage of local buffers.
 <img width="1085" alt="yosys" src="https://github.com/SakshithVarambally/Samsung_PD_Training/blob/f0293c75dc3300fdd82b952cebf6770a73e009de/day10/en_dv_en_split.png">
 </details>